akjw/WriMo/README.md

     so that I can get feedback.
 As a writer, I want to create new prompts
     so that other writers can post responses.
+As a writer, I want to send direct messages to other writers
+    so that we can talk about writing/our work.
 As a reader, I want to sort prompts & works (e.g. by comments, favorites, or date posted)
     so I can better control what I see.
 As a reader, I want to favorite/bookmark a work I enjoy